-On another note, it should be stated the MHMME model was developed based on a need for landmine detection; and that there might be better models to discriminate the CP dataset such as the ones based on SVMs (also reported in our own paper in [35]).
+On another note, it should be stated the MHMME model was developed based on a need for landmine detection; and that there might be better models to discriminate the CP dataset such as the ones based on SVMs (also reported in our own paper in [27]).
 However, our goal in this section is to demonstrate the inner workings of the MHMME on a dataset everyone can freely access and quickly understand; and to show in detail what each and every component is learning, and how that is contributing to the overall analysis.

-7.2.
-Initialization
+7.2 Initialisation

-The MHMME was initialized with 10 experts with 3 states and 20 symbols per HMM.
-The number of states was selected from published results [4,8] and was confirmed experimentally.
-The number of symbols was selected by minimizing misclassification rates for a basic HMM classifier.
-The symbols were found by clustering the data with fuzzy c-means (FCM) [1].
-The number of experts was selected based on achieving the highest classification rates with the Cl-HMM classifier, which was described in Sec.6.1.
-The Cl-HMMs achieved the best classification results for G = 2 clusters for each class of the CP data.
-Therefore, we took G = 2 clusters, and initialized the 10 gate HMMs with the CI-HMMs.
+The MHMME was initialised with 10 experts with three states and 20 symbols per HMM.
+The number of states was selected from published results [38, 39] and was confirmed experimentally.
+The number of symbols was selected by minimising misclassification rates for a basic HMM classifier.
+The symbols were found by clustering the data with FCM [31].
+The number of experts was selected based on achieving the highest classification rates with the Cl-HMM classifier, which was described in Section 6.1.
+The Cl-HMMs achieved the best classification results for G=2 clusters for each class of the CP data.
+Therefore, we took G=2 clusters, and initialised the 10 gate HMMs with the CI-HMMs.

-Sequences that produced the highest log-likelihoods from the 10 gate HMMs were used to train expert HMMs using the Baum-Welch algorithm.
+Sequences that produced the highest log-likelihoods from the 10 gate HMMs were used to train expert HMMs using the BW algorithm.
 Thus, contexts are initially designed to be associated with classes, however, during MHMME training, contexts get updated to increase the overall probability that is defined by both gate and experts, and need not represent a specific class.
-Within each context, it is the expert's duty to learn models that discriminate the 5 classes.
+Within each context, it is the expert's duty to learn models that discriminate the five classes.

-7.3.
-Analysis of MHMME Classifier
+7.3 Analysis of MHMME classifier

-Two-fold cross-validation was used for MHMME training for comparison to previous work [4, 8, 22, 26].
-The contexts defined by the gates are represented in Fig. 10.
+Two-fold cross-validation was used for MHMME training for comparison to previous work [38-41].
+The contexts defined by the gates are represented in Fig. 11.
 Each column shows two sequences that represent a learned context.
 The sequences have fairly variable shape and are not class specific; they may be shared between classes.
 This observation is illustrated in Table 3 where each sequence has been assigned to the gate HMM that produced the highest log-likelihood.
-The first column shows that most sequences from the class 1 are represented by the first and the second gate HMMs, but other sequences from class 1 were better represented by the 4 - 7th gate HMMs.
-From another perspective, the 5th gate HMM (5th row) represents at least one sequence from every class.
-The same applies to the 4th gate HMM (4th row).
+The first column shows that most sequences from the class 1 are represented by the first and the second gate HMMs, but other sequences from class 1 were better represented by the 4-7th gate HMMs.
+From another perspective, the fifth gate HMM (fifth row) represents at least one sequence from every class.
+The same applies to the fourth gate HMM (fourth row).
 Therefore, the gates are not sufficient for high performance classification, and the experts are needed.
 Note that all assignments are actually probabilistic, and there is no such hard clustering of data during training.
 The hard assignments have been provided for evaluation.